-For the third consecutive year, the Honey and Pollination Center at the Robert Mondavi Institute will host "The Feast: A Celebration with Mead and Honey" (Formerly known as the Mid-Winter Beekeeper's Feast) on Saturday, February 6, 2016 at the Robert Mondavi Institute on the UC Davis campus.
+For the fourth consecutive year, the Honey and Pollination Center at the Robert Mondavi Institute will host "The Feast: A Celebration with Mead and Honey" (Formerly known as the Mid-Winter Beekeeper's Feast) on Saturday, February 11, 2017 at the Robert Mondavi Institute on the UC Davis campus.
 This year, we will feature replanting the Good Life Garden in conjunction with the UC Davis Arboretum.

-A Mediterranean inspired menu is being created by Ann Evans, author of the Davis Farmer's Cookbook, and Kathi Riley, caterer and past chef at Zuni Cafe, San Francisco.
+A Mediterranean inspired menu was created by Ann Evans, author of the Davis Farmer's Cookbook, and Kathi Riley, caterer and past chef at Zuni Cafe, San Francisco.
 We will begin the evening with mead cocktails at 6:00pm.
-Candlelight and music by the UCD Jazz Trio will set the relaxed atmosphere.
+Candlelight and music will set the relaxed atmosphere.
 A four course meal will follow and we will end the evening with the ultimate 'after dinner mead flight' led by legendary Darrell Corti.

 Mead, a fermented blend of honey, water and often fruits, yeast, or spices, has been dated to about 7000 BCE.
 Ceramic shards found in Jiahu, Henan Province, China held a mead-like residue according to Dr. Patrick McGovern, the leading authority on ancient alcoholic beverages.
 According to the BBC the number of meaderies in the United States has grown in the last ten years from 30-40 meaderies to over 250.